picosnitch

 - see limitations below for other sources of errors

-- this leaves out shared libraries (e.g. LD_PRELOAD rootkits), extensions, or scripts which could become compromised
+- only the process executable itself is hashed, leaving out shared libraries (e.g. LD_PRELOAD rootkits), extensions, or scripts which could become compromised

-- if for any reason the executable fails to hash, the traffic will still be logged with whatever information was available and you will be notified of an error
+- if hashing the executable fails for any reason, the traffic will still be logged with all available information, accompanied by an error notification